ghi-electronics/Docs/hardware/ucm/development-options.md

 To start development using the UCM Dev Board, just plug a UCM into the socket on the board and connect the board to a host computer using a micro USB cable.
 Go to the documentation page for the particular UCM you are using for instructions.

+For power, the board can be powered through either USB connectors or the barrel jack.
+Always use the barrel jack for power when using displays, especially the larger ones.
+USB does not provide sufficient power needed for displays.

+> [!Tip]
+> The barrel jack is pin positive, sleeve negative, 2.1mm.
+It is capable of anywhere 7V to 30V.
+1A of power should be enough for most needs.

 TinyCLR OS makes development a breeze!
 This example blinks the LED in a thread and sweeps the buzzer through frequencies in the main loop.
 ```
 using System.Threading;